aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     I call it [DotJS](https://source.ind.ie/site.js/app/blob/master/README.md#dotjs).

-    DotJS maps JavaScript modules defined in `.js` files (see what I did there?) in a file system hierarchy to web routes on your web site in a manner that will be familiar to anyone who has ever used PHP.
+    DotJS maps JavaScript modules defined in `.js` files (see what I did there?) to web routes on your web site in a manner that will be familiar to anyone who has ever used PHP.

     So, in the example above, `.dynamic/date.js` becomes the web route `https://localhost/date`.

     Using DotJS, all you have to do is write the logic for your web app.
 Everything else, including creating a secure HTTPS and WebSocket server for you and registering your routes, etc., is handled for you by Site.js.

-    All that said, there is no magic here.
+    Furthermore, there is no magic here.
 Under the hood, these are simply plain old tried-and-tested [Express](https://expressjs.com/) routes.[^3]

     When you’re ready to move on, press <kbd>Ctrl</kbd> <kbd>C</kbd> to stop the Site.js server.

   4. ## Did someone mention a chat app?

-    OK, OK, I know I’m taking the scenic route but I wanted to introduce you to the basic concepts of Site.js before getting to WebSockets and the chat app so you have a solid foundation to build on.
+    OK, OK, I know I’m taking the scenic route but I wanted to introduce you to the basic concepts of Site.js before getting to the chat app so you have a solid foundation to build on.

-    Site.js, as you might have guessed, is not limited to HTTPS routes, you can also create secure WebSocket routes.
-And you can use DotJS to do it.
+    Site.js, as you might have guessed, is not limited to HTTPS routes.
+You can also create secure WebSocket routes.
+And you can use DotJS with WebSockets also.

-    So let’s start by creating and testing the back-end and then we can cobble together a basic interface for it.
+    Let’s start by creating and testing the back-end of the chat app and when we’re happy with it, we can cobble together a basic web interface for it.

     ### The chat server

     In your `demo/.dynamic` folder, create a new folder called `.wss`.
-This is the folder Site.js expects WebSocket routes to be placed in.
+This is the folder Site.js expects you to place WebSocket routes in.

     Then, in your `.wss` folder, create a file called `chat.js`.

-    Next, enter the following code in that file:
+    Now type the following code into that file:

     ```js
     module.exports = function (client, request) {